mesosphere/dcos-docs-site/pages/services/kafka/2.6.0-2.2.1/security/index.md

 ## Securely Exposing DC/OS {{ model.techName }} Outside the Cluster.

 Both transport encryption and Kerberos are tightly coupled to the DNS hosts of the {{ model.techShortName }} brokers.
-As such, exposing a secure {{ model.techName }} service outside of the cluster requires additional setup.
+Therefore, exposing a secure {{ model.techName }} service outside of the cluster requires additional setup.

 ### Broker to Client Connection